p5.js IMU Workshop

 E. Use the sensor data in the sketch

-In order to make use of the IMU data in a sketch, we'll introduce another global variable.
-The function called by onSensorData stores the sensor data into this value, and the sketch function reads from it.
+To use the IMU data in a sketch, add another global variable.
+The function called by onSensorData stores sensor data in this variable, and the draw function reads it.

 1. Choose a variable name.
-Define a global variable with this name, and initialize it to null.
-(This special value represents the idea that “we don't yet have a meaningful value”.)
+Define a global variable with this name and initialize it to null.
+This value means that no sample has arrived yet.

 2. Modify handleSensorData to set this variable to the latest sample data.
 (You can decide whether the variable is set to the entire sample, just the orientation array, or a single value from the orientation array.)